-In this gearupwindows article, we will guide you on clearing and resetting Thumbnails Cache in Windows 11.
+In this gearupwindows article, we will guide you on clearing and resetting the Thumbnails Cache in Windows 11.

 If you want to see the thumbnail cache database, press the Windows + R keys on the keyboard to open the Run dialog box.
 Here, type the following and hit the Enter key on the keyboard:-